paulo5930/Dissertation_Scripts/README.md

   * 3 -> Open circuit (A String disconnected from the power inverter)

   * 4 -> Shadowing (Shadowing in one or more modules)

+## data_preprocessing.py

+This script was made to do the data extraction from the Matlab files mentioned above, and to have done the necessary data_preprocessing so that later they could be introduced in a pandas dataframe and ready to be used in the realization of this dissertation.